esa/dcgp.js/README.md

 cd dcgp.js/emsdk

-# Commands to install emscripten, see: https://emscripten.org/docs/getting_started/downloads.html
+# Commands to install emscripten
+# For Windows see the notes: https://emscripten.org/docs/getting_started/downloads.html
 ./emsdk install latest
 ./emsdk activate latest

 # Activate PATH and other environment variables in the current terminal
+# This step needs te be repeated when opening a new shell
 source ./emsdk_env.sh

 cd ..